 Symptoms that reveal you are losing weight too fast

 There are warning signs your body gives out when it is under stress.
-It is essential to listen to these signs while you undertake any modifications in your diet or lifestyle.
-Noticing these signs and understanding their warning is important to prevent serious damage to your body.
+It is essential to listen to these signs while you modify your diet or lifestyle.
+Noticing these signs and understanding their warning is necessary to prevent severe damage to your body.

 - Fatigue: Rapid weight loss can lead to fatigue, as the body may not be getting enough calories to sustain normal energy levels.